The North Cape

 Once you’ve experienced the North Cape, you will understand why it is one of the absolute highlights of a trip to Norway.

-Imagine taking a journey north, passing through rough waters or snow-covered terrain, when suddenly a mountain cliff comes into view, rising 307m above the Arctic Ocean.
-This is the North Cape – which, at 71°10′21′′, is the northernmost point on the European mainland.
+Imagine taking a journey on the coast in northern Norway, passing through rough waters or snow-covered terrain, when suddenly a mountain cliff comes into view, rising 307m above the Arctic Ocean.
+This is the North Cape – which, at 71°10′21′′, is the northernmost point of Europe.

 A mighty cliff